 What does the conceptual design cost?

-Payment of a nonrefundable deposit in the amount of $1500 will kick off the conceptual design process.
+A signed contract and payment payment of a nonrefundable downpayment equal to a minimum of $2,000 will kick off the design process.

-What do I get with the conceptual design?
+What do I get with the schematic design?

 What if I don’t like everything presented during the conceptual design presentation?